coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-index-of-element-of-linkedlist.md

 ---
 layout: post
-title: "How To Get An Index of the ELement Of LinkedList?"
+title: "How To Get An Index of the Element Of LinkedList?"
 author: gaurav
 categories: [Collections, LinkedList]
 toc: true